 The outspoken Ms. Brown not only led the women aboard the lifeboat in rowing for safety - an act that shocked the male crew members - but also insisted the boat return to try to save more passengers.
 Her courage and resourcefulness that night earned her the title "The Unsinkable Molly Brown.

 In the Great Smoky Mountains of Tennessee, Titanic Pigeon Forge pays tribute to the great ship and her passengers and crew with a true-to-life replica of the ship, educational programs, activities and more.
 Built in 2010, it's the largest permanent Titanic museum in the world and houses some 400 historical artifacts, including dinnerware, furniture and clothing.

 More than 2.5 million visitors have glimpsed history as they climbed the famous ship's grand staircase, stood watch from the bridge, and even touched an "iceberg."
-With the addition of the Margaret Brown Gallery in 2014, guests have also enjoyed learning more about this "unsinkable" passenger.
+There is much to learn about many topics through Titanic Museum's educational podcasts, and guests have enjoyed learning more about this "unsinkable" passenger.

 The World of Molly Brown